 Estimated Sum Assured = E + D + M = INR 1.6 crore + INR 42 lakhs + INR 15 lakhs = INR 2.17 crore

 Remember to periodically review your needs and check if your cover requires any changes or upgrades.

 Also, if you don't want to spend much time doing these calculations, you can always find out your estimate sum assured requirement in 10 seconds with this quick link.

 It is estimated that almost 80% of urban Indians are either underinsured or not insured at all.
 Take proactive steps to be a part of the other 20%.
 Choose an insurance partner that will give you the freedom to customize the coverage basis your needs.

-Opt for an insurance policy such as the iSelect term plan that offers comprehensive coverage till the age of 80, provides for accidental death and disablement benefits and also gives you coverage for terminal illnesses.
+Opt for an insurance policy such as the iSelect Star Term Plan that offers comprehensive coverage till the age of 80, provides for accidental death and disablement benefits and also gives you coverage for terminal illnesses.